⏰Time:

 This workshop explores innovative human-AI collaboration methodologies in HCI visual storytelling education through our established "gap-and-fill" approach.
 Drawing from Eastern aesthetic philosophies of intentional emptiness, including Chinese negative space traditions, Japanese "ma" concepts, and contemporary design minimalism, we demonstrate how educators can teach students to maintain creative agency while strategically leveraging AI assistance.
 During this workshop, participants will experience a structured three-phase methodology: creating a human-led narrative foundation, identifying strategic gaps, and collaborating on AI enhancements.
 The workshop combines theoretical foundations with intensive hands-on practice, enabling participants to create compelling HCI visual narratives that demonstrate effective human-AI partnership.
 Through sequential art techniques, storyboarding exercises, and guided AI integration, attendees learn to communicate complex interactive concepts, accessibility solutions, and user experience flows while preserving narrative coherence and creative vision.
 Building on our successful workshops at ACM C&C 2025, this session specifically addresses the needs of the Chinese HCI community for culturally informed and pedagogically sound approaches to AI integration in creative education.

 Kexin Nie is a UI/UX and interactive designer based in Sydney and Beijing, with a Master’s in Strategic Design and Design Innovation from The University of Sydney.
-Her research focuses on human-centred design, Mixed Reality, AI-generated content (AIGC), and HCI.
+Her research focuses on human-centred design, AI-generated content (AIGC), Human-Computer Interaction (HCI), Cultural Heritage, and Mixed Reality.
 Currently, she explores the intersection of emerging technologies and user experience, investigating how AI-driven and immersive interfaces can enhance interaction design.
-Her research has been published in leading academic venues, including SIGGRAPH Asia, ISMAR, and EMNLP.
+Her research has been published in leading academic venues, including ACM CHI, Chinese CHI, ACM C&C, ACM SIGGRAPH/SIGGRAPH Asia, ISMAR, IJCAI, and EMNLP.
+Also, served as an external reviewer for ACM SIGGRAPH.

 Tang Xin is a new media artist based in Guangzhou, China, with over 6 years of experience in AI-enhanced Cultural Heritage and Human-Computer Interaction.
 She is currently pursuing her PhD degree at the Guangzhou Academy of Fine Arts and is known for her contributions to the preservation and promotion of Batik through digital technology.
 Her works are usually presented in the form of installations and digital media art.
 Her representative work, AI-Batik, has earned gold awards in the China Brand Design Award and the FA International Frontier Innovation Design Competition, and has been exhibited in Shanghai, Sapporo, and Chonburi.
 In addition to serving as a board member of ICACHI, she is also involved with the Conference on the Asia Society of Basic Design and Art.